top of page

 Lisa watched from inside the house as I stood there at the edge of our deck, taking dozens of photos and a few short video clips of this enormous bird.
 I'm happy it wasn't startled and it seemed to get a full meal out of this tree.
 I hope you enjoy the blog post and please feel free to share with your friends and fellow bird enthusiasts!

-More details about the Pileated Woodpecker can be found at the following pages:
+More details about the Massive Pileated Woodpeckers can be found at the following pages:

 Camera information:

-We shoot with a Nikon P1000, which is the largest "point-and-shoot" camera of it's kind (currently).
+We currently shoot our wild backyard bird photography with a Nikon P1000, which is the largest "point-and-shoot" camera of it's kind (currently).
 It is also referred to as the Nikon Superzoom camera because it has a zoom of up to 3,000mm effective focal range.
 For our purposes, this giant 2.2lb camera does a pretty good job and takes great photos, videos and audio.
 I wonder what the cost (as well as the weight) would be if I had instead purchased a comparable digital SLR body, and enough lenses to cover the same range that this camera covers?
-The P1000 allows for remote shutter control via the Nikon Snapbridge App, although we don't use it.
+The P1000 allows for remote shutter control via the Nikon Snapbridge App, although we don't use it often.
 I prefer to sit behind the camera and have the freedom of moving around and capturing things as quickly as possible.

 bottom of page